Canziyos/NN-C/README.md

 ./build/nnc_basic
 ```

-Visual Studio uses a multi-configuration generator.
-In PowerShell, select the
+Since Visual Studio uses a multi-configuration generator, select, in PowerShell, the
 configuration for both the build and CTest:

 ```powershell